 CRAFT offers editorial feedback on creative prose up to 6,000 words.
 We've carefully chosen a team of qualified editors to provide thoughtful critique.
 For each piece sent, you'll receive line-level marginal notes, as well as a two-page global letter discussing the strengths of the writing and the recommended focus for revision.
 While editorial feedback is inherently subjective, our suggestions will always be actionable and encouraging.
 Please allow up to twelve weeks to receive your feedback materials.

-For your convenience and savings, we offer two options—single letters and triple letter packages.
+For your convenience and savings, we offer two options—single letters and triple letters.
 Rates are detailed below.
 Triple letter packages offer an 8% discount.
 This form is for single letters, but you can find the triple-letter option here, if desired.

 All work sent through this event will also be considered for publication in CRAFT.
-Should we accept your work, no feedback will be offered and the fee will be refunded.
+Should we accept your work, the feedback fee will be refunded.

 Testimonials from Previous Recipients of CRAFT Editorial Feedback: